Preparing a sample application

 meteor bundle is deprecated in favor of

-`meteor bundle` creates a packaged web application, in the form of a Node.js web app with the Meteor runtime included. `meteor build` is a more comprehensive tool that not only does what `meteor bundle` does, but also builds iOS and Android app packages.
-However, Passenger is a web application server, so iOS and Android packages are not relevant to us, which is why we recommend using `meteor bundle` instead of `meteor build`.
+meteor bundle does, but also builds iOS and Android app packages.
+However, Passenger is a web application server, so iOS and Android packages are not relevant to us, which is why we recommend using

 The packaged app has now been placed in